litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

 - iOS version does not support certain rapidly repeated open-and-close or open-and-delete test scenarios due to how the implementation handles background processing
 - As described below, auto-vacuum is NOT enabled by default.
-- _Not in this version:_ ~~INSERT statement that affects multiple rows (due to SELECT cause or using TRIGGER(s), for example) does not report proper rowsAffected on Android in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled (using the `androidDatabaseImplementation` option in `window.sqlitePlugin.openDatabase`)~~
-- Memory issue observed when adding a large number of records due to the JSON implementation which is improved in [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) (available with a different licensing scheme)
 - A stability issue was reported on the iOS version when in use together with [SockJS](http://sockjs.org/) client such as [pusher-js](https://github.com/pusher/pusher-js) at the same time (see [litehelpers/Cordova-sqlite-storage#196](https://github.com/litehelpers/Cordova-sqlite-storage/issues/196)).
 The workaround is to call sqlite functions and [SockJS](http://sockjs.org/) client functions in separate ticks (using setTimeout with 0 timeout).
 - If a sql statement fails for which there is no error handler or the error handler does not return `false` to signal transaction recovery, the plugin fires the remaining sql callbacks before aborting the transaction.
 - In case of an error, the error `code` member is bogus on Windows (fixed for Android in this version).